Imagine the web if you couldn’t see.

 According to the 2012 Census*,

-- 19.9 million (8.2%) have difficulty lifting or grasping (may not be able to use a mouse)
+- 19.9 million (8.2% of the US population) have difficulty lifting or grasping (may not be able to use a mouse)

 - 8.1 million (3.3%) have a vision impairment (anything from needing magnification to total blindness, dyslexia, tunnel vision, etc.)

 - 7.6 million (3.1%) have a hearing impairment (may not be able to hear audio or video content)

 * Accessibility Statistics, as of 2012 Census Bureau stats

 With the increase in lifespan, more and more people will be dealing with special access needs.
 And we need to meet those needs as much as possible.

 Use this site to learn what you can do to make your site accessible.

 Because of the recognition of the need for website accessibility on campus, a group of interested people on campus formed a team to address the need.
 Read more about the campus website accessibility initiative.